BINPIPE/ansible-basics/ansible-galaxy/readme.md

 [https://galaxy.ansible.com](https://galaxy.ansible.com)

-Now the below playbook containing just 4 lines of YAML can install `Netdata` by using ansible roles!
+For example, the below playbook containing just 4 lines of YAML can install `Netdata` by using ansible roles!

 ```code
 ---